Building Comfort with Drasi

 Scenario

-Imagine a hypothetical building management scenario where we have buildings with several floors, with each floor having several rooms.
+Let’s consider a building management scenario where we have buildings with several floors, with each floor having several rooms.
 Each room has sensors that measure the following:

 - Temperature